-- Ball washing/wiping down with wipes prior to starting (we recommend Clinell Universal Wipes) - each individual to clean their own ball (levels 4 and 3). - At level 4 and 3, a single ball could be used ONLY within a household as long as it is wiped down before and after playing. - At level 3 within a club environment, everyone has to play with their own ball that has already been disinfected. - In order to reduce infection risk further we are recommending stopping training and disinfecting the balls every 20min - · No use of bibs unless brought directly by the player. - No shared towels. - No shared water bottles. - · All water bottles clearly labelled with the individuals name on it. - · No 'crates' of water to be provided by clubs/coaches. - · No handshakes, high fives or other bodily contact. - Have plenty of hand sanitiser available courtside with regular stoppages every 20 minutes for application. - · Social distancing rules apply if at level 4 and level 3. - Relaxed social distancing may apply during level 3 with increases in numbers within the training environment but maintenance of 2 metre, and if necessary 1 metre plus distancing rule still in place.
+- Ball washing/wiping down with wipes prior to starting (we recommend Clinell Universal Wipes) - each individual to clean their own ball (levels 4 and 3). - At level 4 and 3, a single ball could be used ONLY within a household as long as it is wiped down before and after playing. - At level 3 within a club environment, everyone has to play with their own ball that has already been disinfected. - In order to reduce infection risk further we are recommending stopping training and disinfecting the balls every 20min - · No use of bibs unless brought directly by the player. - No shared towels. - No shared water bottles. - · All water bottles clearly labelled with the individuals name on it. - · No 'crates' of water to be provided by clubs/coaches. - · No handshakes, high fives or other bodily contact. - Have plenty of hand sanitiser available courtside with regular stoppages every 20 minutes for application. - · Social distancing rules apply if at level 4 and level 3. - Relaxed social distancing may apply during level 3 with increases in numbers within the training environment but maintenance of 2-metre, and if necessary 1 metre plus distancing rule still in place.

 OG.

-HYGIENE

-CONSIDERATIONS
+HYGIENE CONSIDERATIONS

-- For level 4 and 3, players should only use their own ball, cleaned before and after training. - Avoid passing the ball to one another, even if retrieving it at levels 4 and 3. - At level 2, once team practices commence, we recommend wiping balls every 20 minutes. - Ball washing/wiping at end of the session everyone to wash their own. - · Immediate hand washing once the session is complete. - Recommended use of face masks for coaches, support staff and officials.
+- Avoid shouting at all times due to the increased risk of aerosol transmission. - For level 4 and 3, players should only use their own ball, cleaned before and after training. - Avoid passing the ball to one another, even if retrieving it at levels 4 and 3. - At level 2, once team practices commence, we recommend wiping balls every 20 minutes. - Ball washing/wiping at end of the session everyone to wash their own. - · Immediate hand washing once the session is complete. - Use of face masks for coaches, support staff and officials is strongly recommended.
+A full face visor could also be considered as a form of mitigation.